ddimatos/git-release-workflow/gitpage.md

 ## Virtual Environment
 We will use a python virtual environment to install our tools and work from that includes cloning the repositories.
 Virtual environments keep your existing system dependencies from being impacted and lends well to migrating this process to CI/CD.

-Using `tmp/html/` to stage all this:
+NOTE:
+It has been noted that Python versions less that 3.8.1 result in errors extracting and generating docs.
+I have not tested lesser versions, I wrote this document based on Python 3.8.2.

+I will be using the directory `~/webdocs` to stage this.

 ```
-$ mkdir -p /tmp/html
+$ mkdir -p ~/webdocs
-$ cd /tmp/html
+$ cd ~/webdocs
 $ python3 -m venv venv
 $ . venv/bin/activate
 $ pip install Sphinx